 Tip: the parking lot to the Forts Walk and Radical Bay is small.
 It is best to arrive early in the morning or in the late afternoon to get a parking space.

-Afterwards, we continued to Picnic Bay where we admire the Jetty.
+Afterward, we continued to Picnic Bay where we admire the Jetty.

 This is also where you are supposed to be able to find the Hawkings Point Track.
 We drive back and forth, but we just can’t find the way and give up after a while.
-That was too bad, because this viewpoint supposedly offers spectacular views of the island and of Townsville.
+That was too bad because this viewpoint supposedly offers spectacular views of the island and of Townsville.
 Instead, we take a look at Alma Bay, a popular bay for families, that has a surf club, picnic tables, and a playground.

 Relaxed return trip to Townsville

-Our two days on Magnetic Island passed way too quickly, and we realized we could have spent days, or even weeks here.
-We start our return trip back to Townsville slow.
+Our two days on Magnetic Island passed way too quickly, and we realized we could have spent days or even weeks here.
+We start our return trip back to Townsville slowly.
 We stop at the parking lot at The Forts Walk and walk down to Arthur’s Bay.
 The path continues all the way to Radical Bay, which we don’t do.
 Instead, we sunbathe and lounge around Arthur’s Bay.
 It is moments like this that remind us how lucky we are, and that our decision to leave everything behind to explore the world and play golf was the right one!